zytx800/Notes-on-Bypassing-Internet-Censorship/README.md

 - Free $300 credit for 12 months for new customers
 - 1 x ec2-miro instance per month in free tier
 - Free **200 GB** data traffic monthly to internet, see more [Google Cloud Network Pricing](https://cloud.google.com/vpc/network-pricing)
-- GCP account registration is currently not supported for Myanmar region, but VISA, Mastercard and JCB debit or credit cards issued by Myanmar's Banks can be used.
+- ***GCP account registration is currently not supported for Myanmar region***, but VISA, Mastercard and JCB debit or credit cards issued by Myanmar's Banks can be used.
 (Ask your friends who are in a GCP supported country to help you sign up)
 - [Google Cloud Platform Website Link](https://cloud.google.com/free/)

 ### 1.5 DigitalOcean (Not Tested)